OohBleh/OohBleh.github.io/_posts/2022-2-26-losing-seed.md

 published: true
 ---
 ## Overview
-In this post, I will describe how the collaborative effort that proved that unwinnable _Slay the Spire_ seeds exist.
-This project is a collaboration with [gamerpuppy](https://github.com/gamerpuppy) and [ForgottenArbiter](https://forgottenarbiter.github.io/) and is based on the several attempts that have been made to prove unwinnability for seeds in _Slay the Spire_.
+In this post, I will describe a collaborative effort that proved that unwinnable _Slay the Spire_ seeds exist.
+This project is joint work with [gamerpuppy](https://github.com/gamerpuppy) and [ForgottenArbiter](https://forgottenarbiter.github.io/) and is based on the several attempts that have been made to prove unwinnability for seeds in _Slay the Spire_.

 ## Previous progress

 In a blog post on [unwinnable seeds in _Slay the Spire_](https://forgottenarbiter.github.io/Is-Every-Seed-Winnable/), ForgottenArbiter outlined a detailed approach to the problem of finding an unwinnable seed.
 We take _unwinnable_ to describe any run of _Slay the Spire_ that cannot be won by any sequence of decisions allowed by the base game (ignoring glitches).
 Since the random number generation of _Spire_ is determined uniquely by the run seed, the player can replay a seed, alter their card play order (and thus the outcome of later deck shuffles) slightly differently, and often unintuitive orders, to maximize health and other resources throughout the run.

 By analyzing card the optimal cases of card draw and deck shuffling, Arbiter proved that Silent's starting deck loses against Lagavulin on Ascension $$18+$$, even with perfect card play and deck shuffling.
 The argument completely ignores damage dealt to the player and focuses entirely on the lose condition: after $$3$$ of Lagavulin's debuff turns ($$-2$$ dexterity and $$-2$$ strength), the player can no longer deal damage.
-If the player reaches a fight against Lagavulin without improving the damage of their starter deck, they lose the run.
+If the player reaches a fight against Lagavulin without directly or indirectly improving the damage of their starter deck, they lose the run.
 With this in mind, he formulated the following criteria when searching for unwinnable seeds.

 1. Play as Silent on Ascension $$18$$ or higher.
 2. Forced Lagavulin elite fight on floor $$6$$, with no shops or rest sites on the first five floors.